 You can use some of your optional course profile credits (7.5 to a maximum of 15 EC) to complete an internship.
 You can consult your study advisor to see how to include an internship in your curriculum.
-If you start your internship between 3 February and 31 August 2020, your internship with this programme will be arranged through Osiris Cases (see the explanation in the step-by-step plan below).
+If you start your internship before 5 February 2021, your internship with this programme will be arranged through Osiris Cases (see the explanation in the step-by-step plan below).

 If you would like to do an internship as part of your Bachelor’s programme, it is best to contact your internship coordinator well in advance.
 This gives you enough time to get everything sorted.
 Your internship coordinator helps you to find, set up, process and complete your internship as well as connect you to a supervising lecturer.